 The health of the middle and inner ear is essential to normal behavior.
 The spectrum of human behavior, including so-called “mental” illnesses, is generated in the ear.

-How many people around you are bipolar?
+How many bipolar people do you know?
 How many are showing detrimental effects from SSRIs and other psychoactive prescription drugs?
-For a new understanding of bipolarity, please read Listening for the Light.
-It explains the neurology that connects the right ear with the left hemisphere of the brain to maintain the dominance of that cerebral hemisphere.
-Daniel’s bipolar losses of left-brain dominance faded as he listened to high-frequency music.
+Listening for the Light explains the neurology that connects the right ear with the left hemisphere of the brain to maintain the dominance of that cerebral hemisphere.
+Daniel’s bipolar losses of left-brain dominance faded as he listened to high-frequency music and were increased by his use of marijuana or alcohol.
+Bipolar II is so widely tolerated in society that Daniel tried to stake out that level of recovery as “good enough.”
+Yet, that syndrome was a passing phase on his way to excellent emotional self-control.
 You can read about the ear-brain connection at: http://www.northernlightbooks.ca